Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 Mango Ice Cream

-I’m not sure if this ice cream is considered healthy, but it tastes amazing!
+I’m not sure if this ice cream is healthy, but it tastes fantastic!

 Ingredients: